MicrosoftDocs/fabric-docs/docs/admin/organizational-visuals.md

 As a Fabric administrator for your organization, you can control the type of Power BI visuals that users can access across the organization and limit the actions users can perform.

-To manage Power BI visuals, you must be a Global Administrator in Office 365, or have been assigned the Fabric administrator role.
+To manage Power BI visuals, you must be a Global Administrator in Office 365, or a Fabric administrator.
 For more information about the Fabric administrator role, see [Understand Microsoft Fabric admin roles](roles.md).

 ## Power BI visuals tenant settings